apiel/zicBox/zic23/note.md

 # Todo list

-- TODO see ctrl+s s+0 <--- s+0 not ideal --> maybe just have reload all clip
-  - ---> ctrl+s save to current file but if file does not set yet open dialog...
-  - ---> ctrl+shift+s save to new file
-  - ctrl+r to reload
-- TODO update help section

-- NOTE should there be way to save??
-  - save preset?
-  - save track with pattern into clips: then we could chain clips...

 - IDEA give value group type, e.g TYPE_ENV and then the UI would be smart enough to create a specific envlop UI for it

+- TODO clip load next
+  - add short cut to navigate between clip selection

 - FIXME audio glitch when too much stuff is going on, might be solved with EQ or not, let see ^^

+- NOTE chain clips??

 - TODO sample remove voice stealing

 - TODO improve bass track generator

-- TODO touch pad would be great

 - TODO undo, or state management.
 When generating a new pattern, we should be able to go back to previous one, but then again... maybe we need a pattern generation history